-- 3/4 teaspoon fine sea salt (more to taste)
+- ¾ teaspoon fine sea salt , plus more to taste

-- Preheat the oven to 400°F and spray a large baking pan with nonstick spray.
+- Preheat the oven to 400°F. Spray a large baking sheet with nonstick spray.

 - Cut the carrots in half and then cut into 2-inch pieces.
-Then cut the potatoes into 1/4" rounds.
+Cut the potatoes into 1/4-inch rounds.

-- Place the vegetables into a bowl or directly onto the baking sheet.
-Drizzle the olive oil and sprinkle the seasonings evenly over top.
-Then toss to evenly combine.
-Add an extra Tablespoon of oil if needed.
+- In a bowl or on the baking sheet, place the carrots and potatoes.
+Drizzle the olive oil and sprinkle the salt, oregano, basil, garlic powder, and pepper evenly over top.
+Toss to combine.
+Add an extra Tablespoon of oil, if needed.

-- Place vegetables on pan and bake for about 15 minutes, or until they begin to soften.
-Flip vegetables and then bake an additional 15-20 minutes or until fork tender.
+- Place carrots and potatoes on baking sheet, if needed, and bake 15 minutes, or until vegetables are starting to get tender.
+Flip and bake an additional 15 to 20 minutes, or until fork tender.